-In winter 2021/22, the Tignes ski season runs from 27th November 2021 to 8th May 2022.
+The Tignes ski season runs from 26th November 2022 to 7th May 2023.
 Ski-pass prices are usually cheaper at the beginning and the end of the season, when not all of the lifts may be open.

 |Early /Late Season||Main Season|

 |26th November - 16th December 2022 / 1st May - 7th May 2023||17th December 2022 - 30th April 2023|